DataDog/browser-sdk/README.md

 What we call `Context` is a map `{key: value}` that will be added to the message context.

 - Init must be called before other methods.
-Only `apiKey` and `isCollectingError` are configurable by the user.
+Only `publicApiKey` and `isCollectingError` are configurable by the user.
   If `isCollectingError` is truthy, we'll automatically forward `console.error` logs, uncaught exceptions and network errors.

   ```
-  init(configuration: {apiKey: string, isCollectingError?: boolean})
+  init(configuration: {publicApiKey: string, isCollectingError?: boolean})
   ```

 - Manually log messages